 The reason I would choose 8GB DDR4 RAM over 16GB DDR3 RAM is the fact that I get to exercise the option to enjoy the latest hardware and software improvements.
 If Microsoft’s snafu concerning supported hardware for installing Windows 11 was any indicator, older PCs miss out on lots of technological advancements.
 As mentioned earlier, major OEMs themselves are scaling down the manufacture of DDR3 RAM, which inadvertently causes the prices to creep upwards.

 As of writing this post, systems supporting DDR5 RAM have hit the shelves and are looking to unseat the current industry standard DDR4.
-However DDR3 RAM is still hanging on if by a thread.
+However, DDR3 RAM is still hanging on by a thread.
 Computers generally tend to have a long shelf life and that might explain why DDR3 still had a dog in this fight.

 On the downside, DDR3 is usually an accompaniment of older hardware.
 Newer computers come with better computer processors and graphics processors, and DDR4.
-The fact that DDR3 costs roughly the same if not more than DDR4 makes it a hard sell or anyone basing their decision on capacity alone.
+The fact that DDR3 costs roughly the same if not more than DDR4 makes it a hard sell for anyone basing their decision on capacity alone.